 - Check that climbers have plenty of support and tie in any stems that have their own ideas.

-- Toward the end of the month, give your wisteria its summer prune – do it now and it will pay dividends next spring with better flowering.
+- Toward the end of the month, give your wisteria its summer prune – do that and it will pay dividends next spring with better flowering.

 - On the veg. plot the soil has warmed up enough so that you can sow directly into the ground, none of that messing around with trays, modules etc.